The David LaLumia Outstanding Professional Award

 The Go To Bat Award

-is presented by the Michigan Association of Community Mental Health Boards at the Winter Conference to an individual outside of the public mental health system (DCH or CMH).
-Those who receive this award exemplifies extraordinary concern, advocacy and leadership that is aimed at improving the quality and quantity of community-based mental health services for persons with mental illness and developmental disabilities in Michigan.
+This award is presented by the Community Mental Health Association of Michigan at the Winter Conference to an individual outside of the public mental health system (CMH or MDHHS).
+Those who receive this award exemplify extraordinary concern, advocacy and leadership that is aimed at improving the quality and quantity of community-based mental health services for persons with mental illness and developmental disabilities in Michigan.
 (Note: “Outside of public mental health refers to an individual who cannot be receiving monetary compensation from the CMH system).

 The Jim Neubacher Media Award